 Known as Ash, I’m an HCPC registered art psychotherapist.
 My practice is based in South London, but I also conduct therapy sessions online.
 I work with people of all ages who are facing a broad range of issues including trauma, bereavement, work-related stress, anxiety, depression, eating disorders, addiction, domestic violence, abuse, OCD, personality disorders, dementia and carer related stress.

-I have worked within schools, charities, domiciliary care, and NHS settings including Action for Refugees in Lewisham, Swiss Cottage School, SweetTree Homecare Services, the Bray Lakers (Ireland), Cranstoun’s Trelawn House, the Shaftsbury Clinic (NHS), Age UK, Kensington and Chelsea Memory Service (NHS), and Studio Upstairs.
-An experienced Operations manager, I am also a former Senior Dementia Advisor for the Royal Borough of Kensington and Chelsea.
+I have worked within schools, charities, domiciliary care, and NHS settings including Latimer Community Art Therapy, Action for Refugees in Lewisham, Swiss Cottage School, SweetTree Homecare Services, the Bray Lakers (Ireland), Cranstoun’s Trelawn House, the Shaftsbury Clinic (NHS), Age UK, Kensington and Chelsea Memory Service (NHS), and Studio Upstairs.
+An experienced operations manager, I am also a former Senior Dementia Advisor for the Royal Borough of Kensington and Chelsea.

-I hold a Masters degree in Art Psychotherapy, qualifying with distinction from Goldsmiths University.
-I am currently undertaking further training at the Institute of Group Analysis and am an active student member of the Group Analytic Society International.
+I hold a Masters Degree in Art Psychotherapy, qualifying from Goldsmiths University in 2015.
+As an associate member of the Institute of Group Analysis and the Group Analytic Society International, I am actively learning and engaged in continual development.
 I have a valid DBS, ICO registration, HCPC registration (AS15235), BAAT membership and the appropriate insurance for online and face-to-face therapy.

 I offer an initial 30-minute phone consultation free of charge.